apple1417/live_object_explorer/README.md

      dump a class object instead, search for `Class`, and select it from the results list.

-If needed, you can adjust a few settings via the `unrealsdk.toml`.
+If needed, you can adjust a few settings via the `unrealsdk.user.toml`.
 The default settings should work fine in most cases.
 See [`supported_settings.toml`](supported_settings.toml) for more.